andrew-johnson-4/lambda-mountain/TUTORIAL/hello-world.md

 main := λ. (: () Nil);
 ```

-This line is a little bittle complicated so let's unpack this.
+This line is a little bit complicated so let's unpack this.
 The first token is variable that will become the function name: `main`.
 The next token `:=` is called a "binding" and is used to declare global variables.
 The rest of the line is the function definition.